Mike-Pryor/admin-page/README.md

 Just a basic html &amp; css page.
 - It is not wired up to anything.
 - Does not display correctly on smaller screens.
+- I need to update the navigation menu.